-Since lockdown, community has become even more important to society.
+Since lockdown, the importance of community has become even more vital to society.
 Many of us realised just how much other people meant to us when we couldn’t see them.

 The benefits of being part of a community is a sense of belonging, safety and being connected to other people.
 I feel sorry for the people during lockdown who didn’t have access to the internet, or the knowledge to use laptops, smartphones and tablets.
 Many of us are lucky enough to have had the opportunity to talk to family and friends.
 This is community.
 Imagine what life would be like without it.